fofxsoft/code-editor/README.md

 $ npm run build
 ```

-> The build process will deploys to the build folder.
+> The build process will deploy to the build folder.

 **[back to top](#table-of-contents)**